ebbeberge/water-flow-modeling/Review.md

 - If you compare in the text with HBV, please include the HBV in the summary for better comparison (with MSE at least).
 - It is a bit confusing confusing that you show that your `data$train` has 54 variables including `vannstand`, `dato` and `modellertvannføring` despite those are not considered, but this is personal preference.
 Please indicate this when printing `dim(train)`.
 - Do you have an idea why already linear regression is better than HBV?
 Is it the chosen loss function?
 If you have an educated guess, it would be nice to include.
+- The visualisation of the predicion is very illustrative.
+Please always use the same time range for those plots.

 - @5: what are BIC and Cp?
 What is forward and backward selection?